-Once I took off in very high wind, 8/8 of stratus and a temperature of barely over zero.
+Once, I took off in very high wind, 8/8 of stratus (overcast) and a temperature barely over 0 degree Celsius.

-Since it was necessary to taxi all over the runway in case of needing to use the 32, the COC authorised a delay of two minutes to the infamous five, and consequently the take off would have to take place in no more than seven minutes from the sound of the siren.
+Since it was necessary to taxi all over the runway in case runway 32 had to be used, the COC authorised a delay of two minutes to the infamous five, and consequently the take off would have to take place in no more than seven minutes from the sound of the siren.

-After nearly six years with the 36th Stormo and a little less than 1,000 flight hours on the Starfighter, the Col. Agrusti, retired in December 1992 from the 12th (Gruppo Caccia Intercettori Ognitempo), to obtain an instructor’s licence for the T-38 with the 90th TFS in Sheppard, Texas.
-He returned to Lecce, Italy in 1996 with the 61st Storm, and has been Commander of the 212 Group on the new MB-339CD.
-At present, he offers his services to the CinC of the Staff Office (Ufficio del Capo di Stato Maggiore) in Rome.
+After nearly six years with the 36th Stormo and a little less than 1,000 flight hours on the Starfighter, Col. Agrusti, retired in December 1992 from the 12th (Gruppo Caccia Intercettori Ognitempo), to obtain an instructor’s licence for the T-38 with the 90th TFS in Sheppard, Texas.
+He returned to Lecce, Italy in 1996 with the 61st Stormo, and has been Commander of the 212 Group on the new MB-339CD.
+At present, he works in the CinC of the Staff Office (Ufficio del Capo di Stato Maggiore) in Rome.

 © David Cenciotti